elide-dev/maven/sample-kotlin/README.md

-## Elide Maven Kotlin Plugin: Sample Project
+## Elide Maven Kotlin Plugin: Sample project

 This project demonstrates use of Elide as a Kotlin compiler within a Maven project.
-This is a drop-in replacement to the Kotlin plugin, so configure your Kotlin project like normal, but use `dev.elide:elide-kotlin-maven-plugin` instead of `org.jetbrains.kotlin:kotlin-maven-plugin`.
+This is a drop-in replacement for the Kotlin plugin, so configure your Kotlin project like normal, but use `dev.elide:elide-kotlin-maven-plugin` instead of `org.jetbrains.kotlin:kotlin-maven-plugin`.
 Use of `<extensions>` is not supported yet.

 **`pom.xml`**
 ```xml